Practical Spoofing Attacks against Galileo OSNMA with Time-Synchronization Manipulation

+\item[$\bullet$] \textbf{TS-compliant spoofing framework}.
+Building upon the ATS condition, we propose TSR, TSF, and TSDF attacks.
+These attacks all first tamper with the receiver's LRT to meet TS requirements.
+Then, TSR replays previously recorded E1 signals to spoof the receiver to the location and time of the signal recording.
+TSF forges E1 signals embedded with valid OSNMA data, which can spoof the receiver to attacker-selected locations and times.
+Extending TSF to dual-frequency receivers, TSDF forges consistent E1 and E5b signals to satisfy OSNMA cross-band authentication. \item[$\bullet$] \textbf{Real-world attack implementation.} We conducted extensive real-world experiments and evaluations of the proposed attacks using OSNMA-enabled receivers, including two commercial receivers and two SDR-based receivers.
+The experimental results showed that all attacks can successfully pass OSNMA authentication and spoof receivers to attacker-selected locations and times. \end{itemize}

-The rest of the paper is organized as follows.
-In Section \ref{sec:related-work}, we review the related work on GNSS signal spoofing attacks.
-In Section \ref{sec:OSNMA-vulnerability}, we analyze the OSNMA mechanism in detail and discover the ATS and IMA vulnerabilities.
-Section \ref{sec:attack} introduces the proposed TSR, TSF and CR attack schemes respectively.
+The remainder of the paper is organized as follows.
+In Section \ref{sec:related-work}, we review the related work on GNSS spoofing attacks.
+In Section \ref{sec:OSNMA-Analysis}, we analyze the OSNMA mechanism in detail and present the ATS condition.
+Section \ref{sec:attack} introduces the proposed TSR, TSF and TSDF attacks.
 Section \ref{sec:Impl} demonstrates the implementation of these attacks in real-world environments and analyzes the experimental results.
+Section \ref{sec:discuss} discusses OSNMA enhancement strategies.
 Finally, Section \ref{sec:conclusion} concludes the paper.